sendbird/guidelines-ios/README.md

 - [Appendix](#appendix)
   * [How to Create CSR File](#how-to-create-csr-file)

-# How to Generate a Certificate for VoIP Push Notification
+# How to Generate a Certificate for iOS VoIP Push Notification

 ## Prerequisition